 Is her aversion due to the impractical number of hours involved in an enterprise starring this ingredient, she wonders.
 Does the thought of slaving at it sniff out her enthusiasm?
 Or perhaps, the fear of rising to the task is too literal here, she concludes ruefully.

 Yet, as she takes a few baby steps into this stretchy world, her kitchen is filled with savory aromas and the anticipation of toothsome slices.
 Considering how the results of even modest efforts entice picky eaters to her table, she submits herself to the prospect of taking on this ingredient, one that can transform a lump of dough into crusty loaves, sticky sweet buns and even pillowy doughnuts.
 Join her as she treads on yeasty territory with an easy recipe for a quick, chewy Masala Focaccia Bread that calls for little more than chopping, measuring, mixing, rising and baking.

 For the Masala:

 - 6 Spring onions/ scallions

-Finely mince the spring onions, chilies and cilantro, and sauté them together for just a minute in a teaspoon of olive oil.
+Finely mince the spring onions, chilies and coriander, and sauté them together for just a minute in a teaspoon of olive oil.
 Keep this aside to cool.
-Prepare a 13” x 9” baking pan by lining with parchment or greasing it with cooking spray.
-An extra bit of olive oil left lying in the bottom will ensure a crunchy, golden crust.

 For the Bread: